 Are you asking yourself “is Bologna worth visiting when traveling to Italy?”
 My, it so is!
+This is one of the best cities in Italy!

 In fact, there are many incredible things to do in Bologna, Italy.
 The capital of the Emilia Romagna region of Italy has only recently started to come under the international tourist radar, and it’s still often overlooked in favor of more traditionally tourist-famous cities such as Rome, Florence and Venice.